RocketChat/docs-old/guides/administrator-guides/authentication/ldap/sync-settings.md

 ### Background Sync

-Enable periodic background sync
+Enable periodic background sync.

 ### Background Sync interval

-The interval between synchronizations, using the [Cron Text](https://bunkat.github.io/later/parsers.html#text) format,
+The interval between synchronizations, using the [Cron Text](https://bunkat.github.io/later/parsers.html#text) format.

 ### Background Sync Import New Users

-Will import all users \(based on your filter criteria\) that exist in LDAP and does not exist in Rocket.Chat
+Will import all users \(based on your filter criteria\) that exist in LDAP and do not exist in Rocket.Chat.

 ### Background Sync Update Existing Users

-Will sync the avatar, fields, username, etc \(based on your configuration\) of all users already imported from LDAP on every **Sync Interval**
+Will sync the avatar, fields, username, etc \(based on your configuration\) of all users already imported from LDAP on every **Sync Interval**.

 ### Execute Synchronization Now